Logiqx/gps-details/docs/devices/apple/watches/accuracy.md

 - It can be seen from these pages that the Apple Watch 5 may have a tendency for false readings / spikes which would need filters specific to that device.
 The simplest approach would be to regard it as unapproved, rather than spend lots of time on it.
 - The 2022 devices may produce decent quality data and an interim filter (speed accuracy < 1.5 m/s) will certainly help to improve the data quality.
 How they compare to the benchmark devices based on SiRF or u-blox chipsets is yet to be seen.
 - 2020, 2021 and 2023 devices are a complete unknown at this moment in time.
-An assessment is required, checking the suitability of the interim speed accuracy filter, and the generally accuracy of the watches themselves.
+An assessment is required, checking the suitability of the interim speed accuracy filter, and the general accuracy of the watches themselves.

 A possible approach to consider is to go live, then evaluate the data quality before approving specific devices?